woefe/ytcc/doc/migrate.md

 3. Rename configuration file and database (e.g. with `mv ~/.config/ytcc ~/.config/ytcc.1`)
 4. Import your subscriptions with v2
     ```shell script
-    ytcc import subscriptions.opml
+    ytcc import --format opml subscriptions.opml
     ```
 5. (Optional) You might also want to adjust your config to the new format.
 See [Configuration](../README.md#configuration).

 ## Start from scratch
-If you think the procedures described above are not worth the effort, you can start from scratch by removing the `~/.config/ytcc` directory.
+If you think the procedures described above are not worth the effort, you can start from scratch by removing the configuration directory `~/.config/ytcc` directory and the database file (`~/.local/share/ytcc/ytcc.db` by default).